PROGRAMS

 • Free rehearsal space at our Chicago Park District locations (schedules allowing).

-• Support from the staff and collaborators of Synapse, including a work-in-progress showing and rehearsal visits, if desired.
+• Support from the staff and collaborators of Synapse, including a work-in-progress showing and rehearsal visits.

 • A place in a final performance or showing or screening, produced by Synapse Arts with public relations & marketing.

-• Professional photos and video of their work in performance.
+• Professional photos and video of their work.